FCC's Own Chief Technology Officer Warned About Net Neutrality Repeal - Slashdot

 This isn't ignorance, but deliberate lying.
 They know what will happen, it just happens to be in alignment with their desires.

 This is what happens when you put a fox in charge of the hen house.
-When a bunch of rich people obviously want to reduce the impediments to getting richer and have a history of making moves in that direction, it's probably a bad idea to take them at their w
+When a bunch of rich people obviously want to reduce the impediments to getting richer and have a history of making moves in that direction, it's probably a bad idea to take them at their word when they say they're going to help you out at their expense.

+His "ties"?
+His resume isn't classified.
+It's fucking public knowledge who Ajit "Verizon" Pai used to legally shill for.

+Putting him in charge of the FCC represents a level of deliberate collusion and corruption that makes mafia business look like an ethics committee in a monastery.

-While everyone was distracted (Score:2)
+While everyone was distracted (Score:4, Interesting)

 Disney bought 21st Century Fox.
 All of it.
 That means the Foul Rodent Empire is increasingly in a monopolistic position in the movie, TV and sports content fields, plus they have a nice chunk of Hulu.

 But thank God Netflix might not face a little discrimination from Comcast or Verizon if they don't work out an agreement for all of that data that floods their networks.
-That'll save Netflix from one day being just another acquisition target of Disney at a reduced price after Disney chokes off most of the desir
+That'll save Netflix from one day being just another acquisition target of Disney at a reduced price after Disney chokes off most of the desirable content and forces Netflix to produce its own or go broke.